1amarxo/TestGameWebApi/README.md

 * Many-to-many relationship between tables for categories "Game" and "Type"

 ## Setup
-To run this project, install it locally using npm:
+To run backend, install it locally using console in VisualStudio:
 ```
 Add-Migration "NAME"
 Update-Database "NAME"
 ```